 With the increasing technology and smartphone adoption, more readers from previously less-connected and remote parts of the world were coming online.
 But in such geographies, mainstream languages weren’t common and people preferred getting their information in their respective regional languages.
-Because Wikipedia did not have enough content in these languages, it was found that the platform’s usage was lagging in smartphone penetration.
+Because Wikipedia lacked usage in these parts of the world, we set out to understand how free knowledge could be displayed for these new readers.

 To drive readership among a higher number of young readers particularly on mobile devices, the team needed to investigate what was most valuable to them and focus on that.
 By deriving insights from a market such as India, the Wikimedia Foundation sought to find the right value proposition for potential readers and expand to other growing geographies.

 - Using research-driven insights to uncover multiple ideas and pick the most promising solution